UKCloud/documentation/articles/other/other-ref-browsers.md

 - Microsoft Edge 41
 - Microsoft Internet Explorer 11

+> [!NOTE]
->Note: Flash must be enabled in the browser to access the vCloud Director Web Console.
+> You must enable Flash in your browser to access the vCloud Director Web Console.

+> [!NOTE]
->Note: Edge does not support plugins, so functions such as console redirection and OVF upload using the legacy UI do not work with Edge.
+> The Edge browser does not support plugins, so functions such as console redirection and OVF upload using the legacy UI do not work with Edge.
+To perform these functions, you must use a different browser.

+> [!NOTE]
-> Note: Although Internet Explorer is supported by the vCloud Director, if you've applied any group policy restrictions you may encounter problems.
+> Although Internet Explorer is supported by vCloud Director 9.1, if you've applied any security or group policy restrictions, you may encounter problems.

 ## UKCloud for OpenStack